edwin465/SSVEP-tlCCA/README.md

 ### Summary
 Apparently, the tlCCA-1 and tlCCA-2 can perform much better than the CCA.
 Then the tlCCA-1 can achieve the performance as similar as the ms-eCCA+ms-eTRCA in BETA dataset and BCI competition 2019 dataset.
-In benchmark dataset, the tlCCA-1 and tlCCA-2 can achieve the performance as similar as the eCCA, but performs a bit worse than the ms-eCCA+ms-eTRCA and the TDCA.
-However, the size of the calibration data in the above three datasets are different.
-The calibration data in benchmark dataset is the largest, and thus the ms-eCCA, the eTRCA, the ms-eTRCA, the ms-eCCA+ms-eTRCA, and the TDCA could achieve the better performance.
+In benchmark dataset, the tlCCA-1 and tlCCA-2 can achieve the performance as similar as the eCCA, but performs a bit worse than the ms-eCCA, the eTRCA, the ms-eTRCA, the ms-eCCA+ms-eTRCA, and the TDCA.
+However, the size of the calibration data in the above three datasets are different (Benchmark dataset: 5 blocks/frequency, BETA dataset: 3 blocks/frequency, and BCI competition dataset: 2 blocks/frequency).

-Roughly speaking, we think that the performance of the tlCCA-1 and tlCCA-2 is comparable to the calibration-based algorithms.
+Roughly speaking, the performance of the tlCCA-1 and tlCCA-2 is comparable to the calibration-based algorithms when the calibration data is not large.
+When the calibration data is large enough, the ms-eCCA, the eTRCA, the ms-eTRCA, the ms-eCCA+ms-eTRCA, and the TDCA could achieve the better performance than the tlCCA-1 and tlCCA-2.

 # Version